-Honors students must maintain high standards of academic performance and show progress toward completion of graduation requirements in their disciplinary majors and the Barrett Honors College.
+The Barrett Honors College provides academically talented students with consistently distinguished teaching and research.
+RETENTION Honors students must maintain high standards of academic performance and show progress toward completion of graduation requirements in their disciplinary majors and in the Barrett Honors College.
 Students must complete an average of one honors course each semester.
 The associate dean of the college must approve any deviation from this standard.
-Good standing in the college requires students to maintain the following cumulative ASU GPAs (4.00 = A):

-- 1. fewer than 45 semester hours, 3.25:

-- 2. between 45 and 80 semester hours, 3.33; and

-- 3. above 80 semester hours, 3.40.
+Good standing in the college requires students to maintain the following cumulative ASU GPAs (4.00 = A): - 1. fewer than 45 semester hours, 3.25; - 2. between 45 and 80 semester hours, 3.33; and - 3. above 80 semester hours, 3.40.